Missouri Sports Betting: What's Coming in 2025 - RotoGrinders

 - Location: Must be physically inside Missouri; apps verify with geolocation.
 Residency isn’t required.

-- Restrictions: No high school or youth-level betting; the MGC may flag other prohibited markets.
+- Restrictions: No high school or youth-level betting; no betting on in-state college player props; the MGC may flag other prohibited markets.

 - Exclusions: Anyone enrolled in the self-exclusion program or restricted under state rules cannot wager.